bioconda/bioconda.github.io/_sources/recipes/lrtk/README.rst.txt

    :replaces_section_title:
    :noindex:

-   This is a unified and versatile toolkit for analyzing Linked\-Read sequencing data.
+   This is a unified and versatile ToolKit for analyzing Linked\-Read sequencing data.

    :homepage: https://github.com/ericcombiolab/LRTK
    :license: MIT